deep9/appium-gulp-plugins/README.md

 ## transpile plugin

-Traceur compilation, sourcemaps and file renaming functionality in one plugin. `.es7.js` and `.es6.js` files will be automatically renamed to `.js files`.
-The necessary sourcemaps and traceur comments and imports are also automatically added.
+6to5 compilation, sourcemaps and file renaming functionality in one plugin. `.es7.js` and `.es6.js` files will be automatically renamed to `.js files`.
+The necessary sourcemaps and 6to5 comments and imports are also automatically added.

 ### usage